shangchi-cmu-F24/FSE-Nuruto/README.md

-# FSE-Nuruto
+# FSE Naruto
-Fancy Nuruto Repo
+In-n-out has the best burgers!